Wildlife - Birds

 Swallow - summer

-SMPPA Notelets (above) - taken from a painting by Marion Forster - illustrate the variety of birds that have been seen on our pond (notelets available for purchase - see our publications page)
+SMPPA Notelets (above) - taken from a painting by Marian Forster - illustrate the variety of birds that have been seen on our pond (notelets available for purchase - see our publications page)

 Occasional Visitors (30)